bigw00d/esp32_arduino_alexa/esp32_alexa_light_control/README.md

 # esp32_alexa_light_control

-Example for room light control with Alexa
+Example for room light controller with Alexa

 ※It only supports The NEC IR transmission protocol